advancedfx/advancedfx/misc/mirv-script/README.md

 Note: client is based on [simple-websockets](https://github.com/osztenkurden/simple-websockets).
 Regular client won't work, unless you modify `server.ts` to use other implementation.

+Also note the connection parameters, for hlae its `?hlae=1` and for clients it's `?user=1`.
+Other connections will be rejected.

 Available commands:

 -   `{"type": "listTypes"}`